 Compulsory Personal Protection Equipment is now provided to every single person working in the field.
 Safety boots, gloves, safety glasses and fire-resistant overalls are all mandatory clothing and accessories for everyone working in the field.

 Our commitment also extends to providing outstanding medical and emergency care.
 A fleet of 24-hour ambulances covers the whole of the Rumaila field, staffed by trained Emergency Medical Technicians and first-aiders.
 Four modern, world-class clinics now serve the field, alongside a new occupational health centre that carries out 475 different fitness-for-task medicals, as well as raise awareness of health hazards.
 Over 5,000 medical training hours and almost 3,000 industrial hygiene training hours have been completed to date.

 Driving remains one of Rumaila’s greatest risks to life.
-The installation of in-vehicle monitoring systems and continued driver training remain central to the operation’s commitment to reducing traffic accidents at the field.
-In 2017, 14.7 million kilometres were driven by the 1,740 vehicles that were monitored during the year, which resulted in a drop in speeding violations.
+The installation of in-vehicle monitoring systems (IVMS) and continued driver training remain central to the operation’s commitment to reducing traffic accidents at the field.
+In 2018, 17.8 million kilometres were driven by the 2,020 vehicles that were monitored during the year.
+Since 2014, when tools to measure speeding violations were introduced, a 92% drop in the rate of incidents occurring has been achieved.